Myotis macropus: Conservation

-Appearance

-As a 'vesper bat', M. macropus are considered to be 'mouse-like' with small, rounded ears, however, its most prominent feature is its enlarged feet.
-Being at least 8 mm long, the M. macropus foot is specially adapted for trawling.
-Its toes are wide-set with long, hook-like claws.
-Like all bats, the hind limbs of the M. macropus are orientated so that the knees point backwards when they are bent, while the bottom of their feet face anteriorly.
-This aids them in scooping up aquatic prey and bringing it to their mouth, mid-flight.

-M. macropus has dark-grey to reddish brown fur covering its dorsum with a paler shade covering its venter.
-Its wings span approximately 28 cm and it weighs up to 15 g.

-Habitat

-It lives in humid environments up to 840 meters of altitude.

 Diet

 Using echolocation, M. macropus forage upon aquatic and terrestrial prey.
 Analysis of their scat has found their diet to consist of a wide range of taxa.
 Among these are fishes, Hymenoptera, Chironominae (non-biting midges), Culicidae (mosquitoes), Lepidoptera (primarily moths), Coleoptera, Notonectidae and Corixidae (water boatmen).

 Behaviour and reproduction

 Echolocation and vocalisations

 M. macropus has an unusually linear call.
 The starting frequency of the call is between 70 and 80 kHz before dropping to between 35 and 40 kHz.
 Complete calls have a "kink" halfway through at approximately 50 kHz, which often reoccurs before the call is terminated.
 The call of the M. macropus is similar to that of Nyctophilus, leading to confusion.
 Unlike other echolocating bats, there is little to no regional variation in terms of their call.